 - Our Health and Safety policies which set out our position on ensuring a safe workplace;

-This statement is made under section 54 (1) of the Modern Slavery Act 2015 and reflects Genesis’ position on Modern Slavery for the 2016/17 financial year.
-This statement covers Genesis Housing Association Limited and all legal entities that form part of it.
+This statement is made under section 54 (1) of the Modern Slavery Act 2015 and reflects Notting Hill Genesis’ position on Modern Slavery for the 2019/20 financial year.
+This statement covers Notting Hill Genesis and all legal entities that form part of it.